-- Important Historical Facts - PNB was born on May 19, 1894
+- PNB was born on May 19, 1894

+- The Bank opened for business on 12 April,

+- The first Board Consist of 7 Directors.

+- Sh.
+Dayal Singh Majithia was the first

+- Chairman,
-- The Bank opened for business on 12 April, 1895. - The first Board Consist of 7 Directors. - Sh.
-Dayal Singh Majithia was the first Chairman, - Lala Harkishan Lal, the first secretary to the Board. - Shri Bulaki Ram Shastri Barrister at Lahore, was appointed as the first Manager. - Lala Lajpat Rai was the first to open an account with the bank. - The first branch outside Lahore was opened in Rawalpindi in 1900. - The Bank made slow, but steady progress in the first decade of its existence. - PNB became a symbol of Trust and a name you can bank upon

-Tagline: The name you can bank upon

-Headquarter: New Delhi.
+Lala Harkishan Lal, the first secretary to

+- the Board.

+- Shri Bulaki Ram Shastri Barrister at Lahore, was appointed as the first Manager.

+Lala Lajpat Rai was the first to open an

+- account with the bank. - The first branch outside Lahore was

+- The Bank made slow, but steady progress in the first decade of its existence.
+PNB became a symbol of Trust and a name you can bank upon - Tagline: The name you can bank upon Headquarter: New Delhi.